vilmosioo/Github-Tools-for-WordPress/README.txt

 == Installation ==

  1. Download the plugin files and upload them to your `/wp-content/plugins/` directory
  2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Set your GitHub username using the 'GitHub Tools' page under the Tools menu
+ 3. Create a Github application (make sure the redirect url points back to the github tools settings page)
+ 4. Add your client ID and secret
+ 5. Connect to Github
-4. Ready to go!
+ 6. Ready to go!

 == Screenshots ==

 1. Commits shortcode in action.
 An un-onrdered list of the latest commits is displayed, that you can style as you please using CSS.
-2. The settings page where you specify your GitHub username and refresh rate.
+2. The settings page once you are connected to Github.
 3. The commits widget that you can use on any sidebar to deliver live updates for your projects.
+4. The cache preview system.
+You can manually refresh the cached data and you can view examples for the commits shortcode.

 == Upgrade Notice ==
+= 1.1 =
+Version 1.1 brings OAuth, improved styling and better cache.
+= 1.0 =
-*   Version 1.0 published!
+Version 1.0 published!

 == Frequently Asked Questions ==
 Send any questions directly to [me](http://twitter.com/vilmosioo)!

 == Changelog ==

+= 1.0 =
+* 	Using OAuth to connect to Github
+* 	Improved settings page
+*		Better caching system

 = 1.0 =